 (2) The Minister must prepare a report based on the review and, as soon as practicable after the report is prepared (and in any event not more than 12 months after the relevant anniversary), cause it to be laid before each House of Parliament.

-100. Consequential amendments

-Each Act specified in Schedule 4 is amended as set out in that Schedule.

-101. Transitional and savings provisions

-Schedule 5 sets out transitional and savings provisions.

 Schedule 1 — Constitution and proceedings of the Waste Authority

 [s.
 14]